Ragunaath-R-S/Codsoft-Web-Devolpment/README.md

-Codsoft Internship-Web Development Sucessfully completed internship with using html,css and javascript Task 1:- PORTFOLIO PAGE
+Codsoft Internship-Web Development
+Sucessfully completed internship with using the following Frontend like html,css and javascript

+Task 1:- PORTFOLIO PAGE

 Creating a personal portfolio using CSS and HTML is a popular beginner web development project.
 Header Section: Add your name or a logo at the top.
 Optionally, include a brief introduction or tagline.
 About Section: Insert an image of yourself.
 Write a short bio highlighting your skills and experience.
 Skills Section: List your key skills or areas of expertise.
 Projects Section: Showcase samples of your work or projects.
 Include project titles, descriptions, and images.
 Contact Section: Include your contact information, such as email address and phone number.
 Footer: Add a copyright notice and any additional links or information.